 New Media Scotland is the national development agency fostering artist and audience engagement with all forms of new media practice.

-Our programme supports forms of emergent practice.
 We seek to innovate and challenge, aesthetically, technically and conceptually.
 We’re excited by projects that blur boundaries, respond to developments in science and technology, and forge new ways ahead for digital culture.

 Launched at the University of Edinburgh’s Inspace laboratory in 2010, New Media Scotland’s Atmosphere expanded cinema programme was established to facilitate research into smart spaces and responsive environments for new modalities of experience within a film exhibition context.
 More than sixty bespoke events have been delivered through the programme, building a strong base for further development of an toolkit to help others engage with pop-up multi-sensory cinematic experiences.

 New Media Scotland’s challenge is to develop an innovative data-driven guest journey for Atmosphere participants.
 The guest journey should begin from notification of the event taking place, it should immerse and engage them as part of the multi-sensory screening, and leave them with digital souvenirs of the Atmosphere experience.

 If this proof of concept project is successful, this work will ultimately form part of the Atmosphere OS toolkit, that will combine software, Internet of Things (IoT) technologies, and expertly curated data to enable venue managers, exhibitors and promoters to present bespoke forms of novel, immersive cinematic content to new and existing audiences.